rodaebel/gaesynkit/doc/source/overview.rst

 ----------------

 The gaesynkit Client Storage API is mostly designed after the low-level GAE Datastore API.
-The follwing sample shows how to create, put and get an entity with Javascript::
+The following sample shows how to create, put and get an entity with Javascript::

   var entity, db, key